 When arriving at the facility to be inspected the inspector should present their identification and credentials to the proper facility authority.
 At this time the inspector should meet with facility personnel to explain the reason for the inspection and answer any questions they may have regarding the inspection.
 Once the pre-inspection meeting is completed the inspector, accompanied by an authorized facility representative, should inspect the specific area or item determined to be deficient on the previous inspection, or that which is the subject of the enforcement document or NOV.
 If the deficiency has been corrected, the inspector should complete that area of the inspection report checklist, or at a minimum the narrative portion, and have the facility representative sign it.
 The inspector should give a copy to the facility representative.
 If the deficiency remains uncorrected, this should also be explained to the facility and noted on the inspection report.

-The inspector should discuss all uncorrected deficiencies with their supervisor and a formal Notice of Violation (NOV) issued if the supervisor feels it is warranted.
+The inspector should discuss all uncorrected deficiencies with their supervisor and a formal Notice of Violation (NOV) issued if the Supervisor feels it is warranted.
 The NOV should be issued within the 14-day timeframe referenced in guidance document 250-4110-001 Notices of Violation.